keyboardDrummer/typeless/README.md

 Typeless is currently in the design phase and can't be used.
 If you're interested in using it, please star the GitHub page or upvote the newspost that brought you here.
 If you want to comment on the Typeless specification and have no please to do so, please leave your comment in a GitHub issue.
 You can also create a pull request to suggest changes.

 # How do I use Typeless?
 Typeless runs unit tests to learn things about the source code under test, so without tests Typeless is useless.
-If a programmer wants Typeless support while they're developing their code, they should use test-driven development.
-Once written any code with good test coverage will get support from Typeless, whether it was written in a test-driven approach or not.
+To get Typeless support while writing code, developers should use test-driven development.
+Once written, any code with good test coverage will get support from Typeless, whether it was written in a test-driven approach or not.

 Typeless recognizes tests by looking for parameterless functions whose name ends in 'Test'.
 Here's an example:

 ```javascript
 // The function 'fibonacciTest' is recognized as a test.